On this page

 Who uses it

-The EX-04 form is intended for individuals seeking residency in Spain for the purpose of internships, including both non-labor and labor internships.
-Applicants must have been admitted to a trainee program based on a signed agreement with a public or private company or a recognized professional training center.
-This form is necessary for those undertaking an internship, practicum, or training in Spain, and requires a signed internship work contract.
+The EX-04 form is intended for individuals seeking residency in Spain for the purpose of participating in an internship, practicum, or training program.
+It is necessary for those who have been admitted to a program based on a signed agreement with a public or private company or a recognized professional training center.
+Applicants must have a signed internship work contract for labor internships or a signed agreement for non-labor internships.
 Eligibility depends on the specific stream and may require employer compliance.

 When it is used